Monday, December 29, 2025

 It's been a long time since I asked someone if I looked fat in my jeans.
 I can't explain why (or how) I've stopped asking, but it definitely makes life a little easier.
-Maybe it's just that I've finally realized no one answers those questions honestly anyway; no one except me, that is.
+Maybe it's just that I've finally realized no one answers those questions honestly anyway; no one except me and John Lennon who said, "Being honest may not get you a lot of friends, but it will always get you the right ones."

 I was recently reprimanded for telling a friend I didn't think her dog was cute.
 She asked and I told her the truth.
-I'm quite sure I'm not the only one who thinks her dog isn't cute, but I'm probably the only one who told her.
-(Don't forget, she asked.)
-Personally, I don't think she should have been offended, but maybe I have to pay more attention to my audience; what offends one, builds confidence in another.
+I'm quite sure I'm not the only one who thinks her dog isn't cute (take note, I didn't say ugly), but I'm probably the only one who told her (might I remind you, she asked.)
+Personally, I don't think she should have been offended, but maybe I have to pay more attention to my audience; what offends one, fills another with confidence.
+For example, if when someone tells me they think my shoes are strange, it makes me like them even more (both the shoes and the person).

 Last week I was shopping with a friend at my favorite Italian paper shop.
 She asked me to make her some stationery; a request I never refuse.
-It doesn't take much of a huge sheet to make a pack of notecards, but you can't buy just half.
-When asked if I'd liked her selections I said no and this time my honesty paid off.
+It doesn't take much of a huge sheet of paper to make a pack of notecards, but you can't buy just half.
+When asked if I liked her selections I told her they left me unenthused.
+As is often the case, my honesty paid off.
 I'd misunderstood that the leftover paper was a gift for me.
-Had I lied, I would have wound up with a bunch of dainty, daisy designs that left me unenthused.
+Had I lied, I would have wound up with a bunch of unused dainty, daisy designs.

 P.S.
 I have no answer for the attentive readers that are asking themselves why the author would dislike dainty daisies yet paint her house pink.